Zuluru/Zuluru/README.md

 changes for you.
 If you have updated the code but not run this process, Zuluru will prompt you to do so.

+### Version

+See `config/version.php` for the version of Zuluru that this source code represents, and `config/installed.php` (if it exists) for the version of Zuluru that the system thinks is installed.

+If these don't match, you should use `http://example.com/install/install/update`.

+# Development

 ## Debugging

 If you get blank pages or generic error messages, try changing the